Our Board of Trustees

 Denise has worked in management consulting and financial services.
 She is an expert in large scale change and transformation programmes and organisational development, including process redesign and technology.
 She also facilitates leadership development seminars on topics including team resilience, coaching, and leading with a global mindset.

-Denise joined the Home-Start Westminster Board of Trustees in May 2019.
+Denise joined the Home-Start WKCHF Board of Trustees in May 2019.

 Originally from Canada, Denise has also lived and worked in Australia and Hong Kong.
 She has a passion for travel and photography.
 Denise also volunteers with Battersea Dogs & Cats Home.